Hero Image

 Is the program run by the Warwick Valley Central School District?

-The program is administered by the Warwick Valley Central School District, but it is offered at community-based organizations (also referred to as “Providers”).
+The program is administered by the Warwick Valley Central School District, but it is offered at community-based organizations (also referred to as “providers”).

 Who is eligible?
 How do I apply?